s3a-spatialaudio/VISR/Readme.md

 OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

-We kindly ask to acknowledge the use of this software in publications or software.
-Paper citation:

-Andreas Franck and Filippo Maria Fazi, “VISR – A versatile open software framework for audio signal processing,” in Proc.
-Audio Eng.
-Soc.
-2018 Int.
-Conf.
-Spatial Reproduction, Tokyo, Japan, 2018.

 This software uses the following external software components subject to the following licenses:

 *** Boost ***